 - have been admitted to Teacher Education prior to the student teaching interview;

-- file a valid and current medical examination, which includes a TB test (to begin student teaching within six months of exam); Click for Medical Exam Form
+- file a valid and current medical examination*, which includes a TB risk assessment (to begin student teaching within six months of exam); You must use the Murray State Medical Exam Form for Student Teaching*.

-- Complete a review of the Professional Code of Ethics for Kentucky School Personnel and a Declaration of Eligibility (Click Here for Declaration) signed by the candidate affirming a commitment to upholding the code and acknowledging awareness of information required for state certification.
-If answers given on the Declaration of Eligibility change during the time of participation in the teacher education program, the Director of Teacher Education Services must be notified immediately.
+- Complete a review of the Professional Code of Ethics for Kentucky School Personnel and a Declaration of Eligibility signed by the candidate affirming a commitment to upholding the code and acknowledging awareness of information required for state certification; (If answers given on the Declaration of Eligibility change during the time of participation in the teacher education program, the Director of Teacher Education Services must be notified immediately.)

 - Agree to all terms of the Student Teaching Contract; the contract will be reviewed and electronically signed during the Student Teaching Orientations, therefore printing is not required.
 Click the provided link to view a complete list of schools listed by county used by Murray State University for Student Teaching Placements.

 *ATTENTION: DO NOT schedule the Medical Examination, TB risk assessment, or the Criminal background check required for student teaching until you have had your Student Teaching Placement Interview with the Coordinator of Student Teaching as there are constraints associated with the previous mentioned requirements.

 General Requirements for Kentucky Certification

 Any person who wishes to be recommended by Murray State for an initial Kentucky teaching certificate must have